 Camden Underworld is a music venue in the basement of The World’s End, a pub that’s been a stalwart of Camden High Street for hundreds of years.
 This is the go-to spot for the alt crowd – expect a heavy programme of metal, punk, screamo and everything in between.
 Head here on Friday and Saturday nights for rock music you can dance the night away to.

-First opened as the Camden Theater in 1900 and since known by many other names, including The Music Machine and Camden Palace, Koko is the modern manifestation of a venue that has long-boomed on the entertainment scene.
-With a capacity of almost 1,500, there are few bigger clubs in London.
+KOKO first opened as the Camden Theatre in 1900 and has since been known by many other names, including The Music Machine and Camden Palace.
+Now operating as a live music venue and nightclub, KOKO brings new flavours to Camden’s historically rock-heavy music scene, hosting grime artists, soul nights and a big hip-hop bash every Friday.
+With a capacity of almost 1,500, it’s one of the biggest clubs in London.